 Done-for-You Services: Another type of high-end services is a whole category known as done-for-you.
 Instead of teaching your clients how to do something, or coaching them through it, you just do it for them.
 Many people would rather just pay an expert to do the task for them than go to the trouble of doing it themselves.

-Continuity: This is any service or product that is billed on a recurring basis.
-Some examples of continuity are access to a membership site or software, services like consulting or coaching (when recurring billing is in effect).
-Although continuity isn’t automatically high-ticket, we mention it here because including it in your business model can really help your bottom line.
+Continuity: This is any service or product that is billed regularly.
+Some examples of continuity are access to a membership site or software, services like consulting, or coaching (when recurring billing is in effect).
+Although continuity isn't automatically high-ticket, we mention it here because including it in your business model can help your bottom line.
 A continuity program adds a fairly predictable, steady income stream to your bottom line.